 - Scallion greens, chopped, to taste

-Add the fish, skin side down, cover and simmer on low or medium-low for 5-10 minutes or until fish is cooked.
+Add the fish, skin side down, cover and simmer on low or medium-low until the fish is cooked.
 Taste for salt and add if needed.
 Sprinkle with black pepper and scallions.
 Keep warm until ready to serve.

 Looking for something a little bit the same, but different?
 Try Salmon and Vegetable Stir Fry.

 1 year ago on Gusto: Chipotle Sloppy Joes